Flaky Homemade Quiche Crust with Butter (shortcrust pastry)

 A flaky and buttery quiche crust recipe.
 A classic French homemade recipe with all the tips and tricks to make the best shortcrust pastry for your quiche.

 I could have quiche for every meal, no questions asked.
-And if it's with homemade flaky quiche crust so much better.
+And if it’s with homemade flaky quiche crust so much better.
 Ever since I learned how to properly make it, I enjoy my favourite meal even more.
-This recipe for quiche crust is made with butter, which makes it even more delicious.
+This recipe for easy quiche crust is made with butter, which makes it even more delicious.
 A few tips and notes on how to make the perfect homemade shortcrust pastry follow!
-You will din instructions on how to make this classic French quiche crust recipe both by hand and with a stand mixer.
+You will find instructions on how to make this classic French quiche crust recipe both by hand and with a stand mixer.
+I can’t wait for you to try it out.

-To make flaky quiche crust, you will need:
+To make flaky homemade quiche crust, you will need:

 - Butter: unsalted.
 Cold and cut into small cubes.